A Large-Scale Comprehensive Measurement of AI-Generated Code in Real-World Repositories: Measurement Pipeline

-As we target real-world code repositories, the first challenge is how to collect AI-generated code within them.
-To that end, we got inspiration from recent work~\cite{Schreiber_2025} that demonstrates the feasibility of identifying AI-generated code from GitHub by searching for explicit hints in code comments (\eg ``generated by ChatGPT'').
-However, such approaches suffer from several limitations.
-First, keyword search often introduces substantial noises due to substring matching (\eg matching ``use'' in unrelated words), leading to false positives.
-Second, attribution comments are frequently ambiguous, as mentions of LLMs may refer to non-code tasks (\eg documentation or data generation).
-Third, prior filtering strategies remain relatively coarse-grained and cannot reliably distinguish true AI-generated code from incidental references.
+We start by collecting \emph{AI-involved} code files from real-world codebases.
+Those are source files mixing AI and human coding.
+To that end, we got inspiration from recent work~\cite{Schreiber_2025} that demonstrates the feasibility of identifying AI-involved code from GitHub by searching for explicit hints in code comments.
+Such hints are combined using 6 prefix words (\ie by, with, use, used, using, from) and specific LLM tools (\eg ``by ChatGPT'').
+However, this approach suffers from several limitations.
+First, keyword search often introduces substantial noises due to substring matching (\eg matching ``use'' in unrelated words).
+Second, attribution comments are frequently ambiguous, as mentions of LLMs may refer to non-coding tasks (\eg documentation or data generation).
+Third, prior filtering strategies remain coarse-grained and cannot reliably distinguish true AI-involved code from incidental references.
 To address these challenges, we design a refined data collection pipeline that improves both the precision and reliability:

 \textbf{Phase 1.
-Initial Data Collection.} Following prior work~\cite{Schreiber_2025}, we leverage the GitHub REST API to retrieve code files containing explicit mentions of popular LLM tools.
-We extend the scope to include recent models (e.g., Claude, Gemini, DeepSeek) and repositories up to 2025.
-After filtering for comments containing tool mentions, we obtain an initial dataset of 31,726 commits and 44,616 unique code files.
+Initial Data Collection.} We \emph{extend} the LLM tool list used in previous work~\cite{Schreiber_2025} \textit{(Chatgpt, Copliot, Tabnine, Codewhisperer)} to additionally include Llama, Claude, Gemini, DeepSeek, Grok, Qwen, Cursor AI, totally 11 LLM tools.
+This yields 66 search keywords after combining the 6 prefixes which we use to search with GitHub REST APIs.
+We also \emph{extend} the repository date range up to Dec 31, 2025.
+After applying \cite{Schreiber_2025}'s original filtering method, we collected 44,616 unique code files mentioned in 31,726 commits.

 \textbf{Phase 2.
-Multi-Stage Filtering.} To improve data quality, we develop a multi-stage filtering pipeline:
+Multi-Stage Filtering.} Beyond the pipeline of \cite{Schreiber_2025}, we develop a multi-stage rule-based filtering procedure to further improve the data quality:

-\textit{(1) Keyword normalization.} We eliminate false matches caused by substring-based search by ensuring that matched prefixes (e.g., ``use'', ``by'') appear as standalone words in comments.
-This step reduces noise introduced by the GitHub search mechanism.
+\textit{(1) Keyword normalization.} We eliminate false matches caused by substring-based search with whole-word matching for prefixes (\eg ``use'', ``by''), reducing noises introduced by the GitHub search mechanism.

-\textit{(2) Semantic attribution filtering.} We identify explicit attribution patterns (e.g., ``generated by'', ``written by'', ``enhanced by'') and analyze their surrounding context to ensure that the LLM is used for \emph{code generation}.
-Mentions referring to non-code artifacts (e.g., text, media, or data generation) are excluded.
+\textit{(2) Semantic attribution filtering.} We identify explicit attribution patterns (\eg ``generated by'', ``written by'', ``enhanced by'') and analyze their surrounding context to ensure that the LLM is used for \emph{code generation}.
+Mentions referring to non-code artifacts (\eg text, media) are excluded.